theNewFlesh/hidebound/README.md

 * write_mode - whether to copy or move files from root to staging
 * dask_enabled - whether to enable Dask distributed computing
 * dask_workers - number of Dask partitions to use
+* redact_regex - regular expression which matches config keys whose valuse are to be redacted
+* redact_hash - whether to redact config values with "REDACTED" or a hash of the value
+* workflow - order list of steps to be followed in workflow

 ### Exporters
 Which exporters to us in the workflow.